 But what if you don’t have much space for compost piles?
 No problem!
 Continue reading “Composting in Small Spaces”

 I thoroughly enjoy growing my own food in the garden.
 Each year I switch it up a bit.
 We’ve grown winter squash, summer squash, greens, herbs, melons, nightshades and more.
-If you’ve never considered growing your own food, or you’re sitting on the fence about it, here are some of the best reasons to Continue reading “12 Terrific Reasons to Grow Your Own Food.”
+If you’ve never considered growing your own food, or you’re sitting on the fence about it, here are some of the best reasons to grow food in the garden.
+Continue reading “13 Terrific Reasons to Grow Your Own Food.”